 By Joydeep Gupta, IANS,

-Developing countries including India have pointed out that almost all GHG in the atmosphere – mainly carbon dioxide – has come from industrialised countries.
-Excess GHG emissions are leading to climate change, which is affecting farm output, making droughts, floods and storms more frequent and more severe and raising the sea level.
+An excess of these gases is leading to climate change, which is affecting farm output, making droughts, floods and storms more frequent and severe and raising the sea level.
 India is among the countries worst affected.

 Senior members of the Indian government delegation at these talks under the UN Framework Convention on Climate Change (UNFCCC) said apart from this, they had proposed a global fund that could buy out IPRs of green technologies, and then distribute these technologies free, in a way similar to what is done for HIV/AIDS drugs.

 In an open session during the negotiations, India said: “The technology framework must enable support for short-term, medium-term and longer-term technologies.
 There is a need for a hard look at IPRs to ensure that technology transfer is accelerated especially in areas where there are cartels.”